rnd-forests/icommerce/README.md

 We use two types of database to store our data:

-- Relational database (PostgreSQL): to store products, orders and customers.
+- Relational database (PostgreSQL): to store products, orders, transactions and customers.
 - Non-relational database (MongoDB): to store activity logs.

 We'll go through the database structure and schema for each microservice.
 Some microservices are quite simple so they may contain only single table or collection.